-This study looked at the patterns of changes in the endocannabinoid system, including endocannabinoid levels in the blood and serum, and the expression of ECS receptors in the areas of the brain that mediate and regulate reward.
-Using rats who had been subjected to equivalent levels of addiction, such as alcoholization, the effects of alcohol deprivation were observed in these parts of the brain; and the changes that occur alongside voluntary consumption of alcohol.
+The BJP study looks at the patterns of changes in the endocannabinoid system, including endocannabinoid levels in the blood and serum, and the expression of ECS receptors in the areas of the brain that mediate and regulate reward.
+Using rats who had been subjected to equivalent levels of addiction such as alcoholization.
+The effects of alcohol deprivation were observed in these parts of the brain and the changes that occur alongside voluntary consumption of alcohol.

 By investigating whether activating or blocking endocannabinoid receptors in these areas changed the consumption of rats, both the mechanisms of addiction are explored and a potential method of treating alcohol addiction is revealed.
-THC and CP55940 are both cannabinoid agonists, reduced alcohol intake without significantly changing dopamine or GABA signaling (which is seen in other models of addiction).
+THC and CP55940 are both cannabinoid agonists, which can reduce alcohol intake without significantly changing dopamine or GABA signaling (which is seen in other models of addiction).

 Two agonists, THC and CP55, 940, both reduced the amount of fluid and ethanol the rats chose to drink.
 Another (selective) agonist, SR141716, reduced fluid and ethanol intake as well.
 Other addiction-related signaling pathways, dopamine and GABA, were unaffected.
 This strongly suggests that the ECS is an important pathway in the development, maintenance, and recovery from addiction

-The authors conclude that a large part of the rewards system for alcoholism (and presumably other addictive substances) is mediated by the ECS, independently of other classic addiction pathways, and therefore presents a target for therapy.
+The authors of the quoted study conclude that a large part of the rewards system for alcoholism (and presumably other addictive substances) is mediated by the ECS, independently of other classic addiction pathways, and therefore presents a target for therapy.

 A large part of alcoholism is the reward the brain gets from alcohol.
 Physical dependency aside, it is one of the biggest reasons it is hard to quit alcohol.
-This study suggests that the rewards system of the brain is controlled in part by the endocannabinoid system, and could therefore be targeted by cannabinoid receptor agonists like the ones used here to alter the behavior of addicted individuals in a positive way.
+Another study by BJP supports the study above by also suggesting that the rewards system of the brain is controlled in part by the endocannabinoid system, and could therefore be targeted by cannabinoid receptor agonists like the ones used here to alter the behavior of addicted individuals in a positive way.